thewtex/gerrit-static-archive/README.md

 Gerrit Static Archive
 ----------------------

-Create a static website archive a [Gerrit Code Review](https://www.gerritcodereview.com/) instance.
+Create a static website archive of a [Gerrit Code Review](https://www.gerritcodereview.com/) instance.
 Keep a record of all review discussions and proposed code changes.